akinolawilson/PiCar-Autonomous-Lane-Navigation/README.md

 ## Overview
 ________________________________________________________________________________________________________________________________________

-This repository contains the notebooks accompanying implementations of transfer learing, continuous and discrete convolutional networks with the aim of creating a network to autonomously navigate the SunFounder PiCar around a track given obsticals and traffic transitions such as stopping at a red light and continuing at a green light.
-There are three notebooks, a categorical CNN, contiunous CNN and transfer learning applications.
+This repository contains the notebooks accompanying implementations of transfer learning, continuous and discrete convolutional networks with the aim of creating a network to autonomously navigate the SunFounder PiCar around a track given obstacles and traffic transitions such as stopping at a red light and continuing at a green light.
+There are three notebooks, a categorical CNN, continuous CNN and transfer learning applications.

 ### Further Development and Reading
 ________________________________________________________________________________________________________________________________________